Galarius/vscode-opencl/README.md

                                    ~~~~~~~~~ ^
 ```

-Customized task can also be bound to a custom shortcut (See [Binding keyboard shortcuts to tasks](https://code.visualstudio.com/Docs/editor/tasks#_binding-keyboard-shortcuts-to-tasks)).
+Customized tasks can also be bound to a custom shortcuts (See [Binding keyboard shortcuts to tasks](https://code.visualstudio.com/Docs/editor/tasks#_binding-keyboard-shortcuts-to-tasks)).

 ## Formatting Configuration